ax-sh/ax-sh/README.md

 - ⚡ Fun fact: ....
 -->

-I am a UI/UX Designer & Full Stack Developer (mostly in Python & JavaScript).
-I have experience with Python scripts, React, and other frameworks for fast and efficient software development, and have also worked on a couple of Flask, Express and other interesting projects here on my github.
+I am Full-Stack Developer with good knowledge and understanding of UI/UX I have experience with Python, Automation scripts, React/Nextjs, and other frameworks for fast and efficient web/app development, and have also worked on a couple of Flask, Express and other interesting projects here on my github.

 I design my work based on the aesthetics, usability and simplicity.